We’re here to make sure you’re prepared.

 Data subjects have the right to receive their personal data in a portable electronic format that allows them to transfer the data to another controller.

 Who is affected by GDPR requirements?

-The regulation applies if the data controller, an organization that collects data from EU residents, or processor, an organization that processes data on behalf of data controllers like cloud service providers or the data subject (person) is based in the EU.
-The regulation also applies to organizations based outside the EU if they collect or process personal data of individuals located inside the EU.
+The regulation applies if the data controller, an organization that collects data from EU residents, or processor, an organization that processes data on behalf of data controllers like cloud service providers, or the data subject (person) is based in the EU.
+The regulation also applies to organizations based outside the EU if they collect or process the personal data of individuals located inside the EU.

 What is personal data?

 According to the European Commission, “personal data is any information relating to an individual, whether it relates to his or her private, professional or public life.
 It can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.

 As a cloud service provider for your organization, Raklet is also affected by GDPR.